CanReader/RustVK/README.md

 # RustVK

-A modular Vulkan renderer written in Rust using raw [`ash`](https://github.com/ash-rs/ash) bindings.
-No high-level abstractions — every Vulkan object is managed explicitly with RAII ownership through Rust's `Drop` trait.
+A Vulkan renderer written in Rust.
+Uses raw [`ash`](https://github.com/ash-rs/ash) bindings with no high-level graphics abstraction on top.
+Every Vulkan object is owned by a typed Rust struct and cleaned up through `Drop`.

-Currently renders a lit, rotating cube with Blinn-Phong shading, 4x MSAA, and a physically-attenuated point light.
-The architecture is designed to grow: each renderer subsystem is an isolated, typed struct that can be extended or replaced independently.
+Right now it renders a lit rotating cube with Blinn-Phong shading, 4x MSAA, and a point light.
+The plan is to keep building on top of this foundation.

----

-## Features

-- **Raw Vulkan via `ash`** — direct API calls, no wgpu or vulkano
-- **Blinn-Phong shading** — ambient, diffuse, and specular with quadratic point-light attenuation
-- **4x MSAA** — multisampled color and depth resolved to swapchain at end of render pass
-- **Double-buffered frame pacing** — two frames in flight, per-frame command buffers, fences, and uniform buffers
-- **Correct semaphore lifecycle** — `render_finished` semaphores indexed per swapchain image to avoid presentation-engine hazards; acquire semaphores use a rotating pool of `MAX_FRAMES_IN_FLIGHT + 1`
-- **Staged geometry upload** — vertex and index buffers in `DEVICE_LOCAL` memory via transient staging buffers
-- **GLSL shaders compiled at build time** — `build.rs` invokes `glslc`; SPIR-V embedded via `include_bytes!`
-- **Swapchain recreation** — resize and `ERROR_OUT_OF_DATE_KHR` handled cleanly; `ERROR_SURFACE_LOST_KHR` propagates without unsafe re-entry
-- **Validation layers in debug builds** — `VK_LAYER_KHRONOS_validation` auto-enabled, routed through Rust's `log` facade

 ---